Showing posts with label PD - platformers. Show all posts

 Monty Mole is back!

 Er, no. Mole Mayhem is an Atari STe platformer by Croft Soft Software.
-The city of Moledonia is under attack from a dictator who intends to blow everyone to the kingdom come.
-We are Philby, a secret agent working for the Moledonia Underground Intelligence Corporation who must destroy all bombs before everything goes BOOM!!
+The city of Moledonia is under attack from a dictator who intends to blow everyone to kingdom come.
+We are Philby, an agent working for the Moledonia Underground Intelligence Corporation who must destroy all bombs before everything goes BOOM!!

-Each screen has a number of bombs that need to be neutralised by Philby and there's usually a particular route through which you need to figure out.
+Each screen has bombs that need to be neutralised by Philby and there's usually a particular route through which you need to figure out.
 Also, look for hazards like electricity and hidden ledges - which you either can't see or might first appear as part of the background.
 Some levels have teleporters to blindly transport you to another area - so make sure you have that route planned!!
-Once all the bombs are exploded you can use the exit.
+Once all the bombs are exploded you can exit.

-Controls are easy but require precise timing for the wider gaps otherwise Philby falls to a bloody death.
-Humorously, falling short of that fatal threshold has him squeaking to let us know how close we came to dying?
-Philby can jump either upwards or sideways (depending on how he stands) and detonating a bomb is done by pushing up.
+Controls require precise timing for the wider gaps otherwise Philby falls to a bloody death.
+Humorously, falling short of that fatal threshold has him squeaking - to let us know how close he came to dying?
+Philby can jump upwards or sideways (depending on how he stands) and detonating a bomb is done by pushing up.
 This mole ain't daft, he will protect himself using his superhero cape as a shield of steel - Batfink style!

-Graphically, there's little to write home about but I do like the humble appearance which is functional and works well.
-Sound effects are played using the DMA for jumping, detonation, death, and so on.
-Sadly, there's no background chip music so it's more or less silent when not leaping about.
+Graphically, there's little to write home about but I like the humble appearance which is functional and works well.
+Sound effects are played using the DMA for jumping, detonation, death, etc. Sadly, there's no background chip music so it's more or less silent when not leaping about.
 I expected more from my STe...

 Mole Mayhem is simple and progressively challenging, but I ran out of lives before I could reach the later levels.
 Thankfully, it has that "just one more go" appeal, but I wanted a password system because it's frustrating having to restart from the beginning.
 Overall, an addictive platformer that I have thoroughly enjoyed!!